learn-academy-2024-alpha/unit-1-assessment/js-intro.md

 5. Give a brief description of proper pair programming techniques.
-What are the rolls of each person?
+What are the roles of each person?

   Your answer: